osism/documentation/source/configuration/cookiecutter.rst

 Initialisation
 ==============

-When running cookiecutter, infrastructure specific information needs to be provided.
+When running *cookiecutter*, infrastructure specific information needs to be provided.

 A list with all parameters can be found in the ``cookiecutter.json``